 We all have flaws.
 Strutting into an interview like a narcissist is a sure way to sabotage your chances.
 Most interviewers will ask you to identify a flaw or weakness and if you struggle to name a single thing wrong with you, you’ll come across as deluded, arrogant, and/or unable to accept criticism with any grace.
 That’s why it’s important to develop and practice an honest but positively-framed response to the “greatest weakness” question.

 Pick a flaw that won’t be seen as a major dealbreaker for the position at hand (saying you’re disorganized in an interview for a project manager job, for example, is unwise).
-You should also avoid cliched responses that the interviewer has heard a million times (and sound smarmy to boot).
+You should also avoid cliched responses that the interviewer has heard a million times.
 For example: “I care too much” or “I work too hard.”
-This approach can flag you as unoriginal — or worse, dishonest.
+This approach can flag you as unoriginal and dishonest.

-Yes, the hiring manager wants to know all about you, but her main interest is in learning how your skills and background can benefit her and her company.
+Yes, the hiring manager wants to know all about you, but their main interest is in learning how your skills and background can benefit the company.
 It is common for job seekers to ramble on and on in an interview, listing every positive quality they possess.
 Every interviewee is a “people person,” “team player,” and “hard worker.”

 Instead of inventorying every accomplishment since your sixth-grade science fair win, focus on the key qualities that are MOST relevant for the job and back up your claims with stories and examples.

-Although the employer is obviously the one who decides who to hire, you may have more influence on the final decision than you realize.
+Although the employer decides who to hire, you may have more influence on the final decision than you realize.
 Instead of waiting around in limbo for a call, reach out to the recruiter or hiring manager to reiterate your interest in joining the team and ask if you can provide additional information.

 This type of follow-up is not standard (fear of rejection holds many back) and that’s precisely why you should do it.
 If you communicate in a polite and businesslike manner, it will show initiative and help you stand out from a crowd of similarly-qualified candidates.